AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 -	Drag and drop the systems around to reorder the effects in a particle.

--	A particle material exists when you create a new particle effect.
+-	A default particle material gets created when you create a new particle effect.

 See ~{ Create and edit particle effects }~.